Instructions for Authors

 - Submission process: There are four steps to the submission process: Files, Manuscript Information, Validate, and Submit.

 - Files: This step guides authors through the file upload, description and order process.
 A PDF will be generated of all applicable uploaded files for the manuscript.

-- Manuscript Information: This step will solicit the below listed information from the authors:
+- Manuscript Information: This step requires the following information from the authors:

 - Title and Abstract